Purdue-CS193/homework-0-cslade2024/index.md

 ### Markdown
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

-# Christian Slade's First CS193 Homework
-- I love how they are preparing us to have a successful future in Computer Science.
-- I enjoy all the jokes that are put into the slideshows/presentations.
-- I like the detailed demonstrations given in class.
-- I enjoy the homework, as it is fun and allows me to grow as a coder.

 ```markdown
 Syntax highlighted code block